(Note: this article was published in Feb 2013 and modified in May 2017.)

 Art of the music licensing deal

-Mark frieser: Now, let’s change tracks, how do you, as a rights creator and owner, typically go through the licensing process?
+Mark Frieser (Sync Summit): Now, let’s change tracks, how do you, as a rights creator and owner, typically go through the licensing process?

 Tatsuya: There are several approaches I take to get my music licensed: